Omen-/personal-website/content/blog/dofus-maps.md

 #### Why is it important ?

-[XOR](https://en.wikipedia.org/wiki/Exclusive_or) has an intresting property that make [XOR cipher](https://en.wikipedia.org/wiki/XOR_cipher) possible and XOR so usefull in computer science :
+[XOR](https://en.wikipedia.org/wiki/Exclusive_or) has an interesting property that make [XOR cipher](https://en.wikipedia.org/wiki/XOR_cipher) possible and XOR so useful in computer science :
 ```
 a == a ^ b ^ b
 > true